Partnering with Parks Canada

 The City of Richmond's Parks Department provides people with opportunities to connect with each other, their community and their natural environment within an urban setting while fostering healthy active lifestyles in this culturally diverse and geographically unique city in Metro Vancouver.
 Parks Canada is partnering with the City of Richmond to familiarize urban residents and visitors with the joys of camping.
 Throughout the year, Parks Canada will deliver Learn-to-Camp workshops and overnight programs at select City of Richmond locations.

 These workshops are aimed to help participants build skills in camping and other outdoor activities to explore natural places, such as national parks, safely and confidently on their own and into the future.

-Science World at TELUS World of Science is a not-for-profit organisation that engages British Columbians in science and inspires future science and technology leadership throughout the province of British Columbia.
+Science World is a not-for-profit organisation that engages British Columbians in science and inspires future science and technology leadership throughout the province of British Columbia.

-Parks Canada is excited to be collaborating with Science World in the delivery of our urban outreach program in Vancouver.
-Throughout the summer, visitors to Science World at TELUS World of Science can enjoy engaging stage shows, programs and activities that bring the stories of Canada’s national parks, historic sites and marine conservation areas to the people of Vancouver.
+Parks Canada is proud to be collaborating with Science World in the delivery of our urban outreach program in Vancouver.
+Visitors to Science World can enjoy programs and activities that bring the stories of Canada’s national parks, historic sites and marine conservation areas to the people of Vancouver.

 Nature is a Scout's playground.
 A place to discover new things and embark on great adventures.
 A place where youth gain leadership skills by leading their peers on meaningful outdoor adventures.
 Kids in Scouts have fun adventures discovering new things and experiences they wouldn’t have elsewhere.
 Along the way, kids develop into capable, confident and well-rounded individuals, better prepared for success in the world.